This section details specific guidance for appraisers on using SOAR.

 Appraisee instructions are available in the Appraisees section.

-Because of this, it is NOT possible to amend submitted Forms 1-3 after interview has been completed - but further documents can be added if required.
+Because of this, it is NOT possible to amend submitted forms or documents after the appraisal has been completed - but further documents can be added if required.

 This requires Form 4 to be unlocked via Health Board admins (or SOAR Helpdesk) and the "Additional Documentation" function enabled.